 The audit found the House did not have effective internal control over financial reporting.
-The auditor's identified four significant deficiencies, of which two are considered material weaknesses.
-The two material weaknesses relate to the lack of a management control program and ineffective controls over information security.
-The significant deficiencies relate to weaknesses in the controls over financial reporting and payroll processes.
-Management concurred with the auditor's report and has contracted with a professional services firm to assist in addressing the internal control deficiencies with planned date for taking corrective actions by September 30, 2011.
+The auditors identified three significant deficiencies, two of which represent material weaknesses, in internal control over financial reporting.
+The two material weaknesses relate to a lack of a management control program and ineffective controls over information technology.
+The remaining significant deficiency relates to ineffective financial reporting controls and general ledger system reporting limitations.
+Management concurred with the auditor's report and has contracted with a professional services firm to assist in addressing the internal control deficiencies with planned date for completing corrective actions by September 30, 2011.